rodrigovecco/meralda/README.md

 ## About Meralda

 Meralda is the culmination of decades of software development expertise, starting from the creation of FaciPub in 2003, a popular CMS, to the evolution of DrSoft, a flexible platform for data gathering and reporting since 2014.
-Along the way, we encountered challenges, learned valuable lessons, and honed our craft, which eventually led to the birth of Meralda.
+Along the way, we encountered challenges, learned valuable lessons, and honed our craft, which eventually led to the birth of Meralda in 2024.

 ## Key Features